dmolesUC/typesafe_enum/README.md

 # => 'clubs'
 ```

-But you can also new an explicit `value`:
+But you can also declare an explicit `value`:

 ```ruby
 class Tarot < TypesafeEnum::Base